Preparing for divorce seems like the ultimate betrayal.

 Invest in Your Education.

 The divorce process is not user-friendly.
 It’s complicated and difficult.
-It doesn’t work the way you might think that it works.
+It doesn’t work the way most people think that it works.
 The more you know about divorce before you start the process, the easier your divorce process is likely to go.
 But, getting the education you need can be challenging.

 Divorce affects almost every area of your life.
 That means that to get through your divorce well, you need to know a little bit about a lot of different things.
 You need to learn about the divorce process, dividing property, child support, spousal support, personal finance, real estate, parenting, child psychology, conflict resolution and more.
 While you don’t need to become an expert in everything just to make it through your divorce, knowing the basics in each area will help you in a big way.